IshaAnsari77/trader-behavior-insights/README.md

 - PnL tends to be more volatile during **Extreme Fear**.
 - Trade size and direction show clear trends across different market sentiments.

-## 📬 Contact:
-Prepared by Isha Ansari
-For the role: *Junior Data Scientist – Trader Behavior Insights*